 The following details what you will experience as your troop shops at one of the Jamboree Troop Food Markets.
 To start, troops will be assigned a specific Troop Food Market at which to shop and will be issued shopping passes to that store which is valid only at that one store indicated on the pass.
 These shopping passes will not only identify that the troop is to shop at the store designated by the pass but also will mean that the person with the pass is authorized by the troop to shop for its groceries.

-Scouts will shop and checkout by using a free smart phone app that is specifically developed by the WSJ Food Services Area in conjunction with a private proprietary application company called SwiftShopper.
-The Jamboree SwiftShopper app contains a built-in scanning device that will first “check-in” the scout to shop for their troop at their assigned Jamboree Troop Food Market.
+Scouts will shop and checkout by using a free smart phone app that is specifically developed by the WSJ Food Services Area.
+The Jamboree Grubmaster app contains a built-in scanning device that will first “check-in” the scout to shop for their troop at their assigned Jamboree Troop Food Market.
 The scouts will then use this app to self-scan the items they chose to purchase.
 The app records their items and determines if they have enough points to buy each item as it is scanned.
 When they go to check out there is no double handling of items, because the scouts themselves have already ‘scanned’ the items into the system as they shopped.
 Of course, if a troop cannot provide a scout with a phone for this purpose, the staff at the Troop Food Market will check out the troop’s food purchases in the old-fashioned way.

 THE CHECKOUT PROCESS